Ketu (mythology)

-As per Vedic astrology, Rahu and Ketu have an orbital cycle of 18 years and are always 180 degrees from each other orbitally (as well as in the birth charts).
-This coincides with the precessional orbit of moon or the ~18-year rotational cycle of the lunar ascending and descending nodes on the earth's ecliptic plane.
-Ketu rules the Scorpio zodiac sign together with Mangala (traditional ruling planet; Mars in Western astrology).
+As per Vedic astrology, Rāhu and Ketu have an orbital cycle of 18.6 years and are always 180 degrees from each other orbitally (as well as in the birth charts).
+This coincides with the precessional orbit of moon or the 18.6-year rotational cycle of the lunar ascending and descending nodes on the earth's ecliptic plane.
+Ketu rules the Virgo zodiac sign together with Budha (traditional ruling planet; Mercury in Western astrology).

-Astronomically, Rahu and Ketu denote the points of intersection of the paths of Surya (the Sun) and Chandra (the Moon) as they move on the celestial sphere, and do not correspond to a physical planet.
-Rahu and Ketu are respectively names of the north and the south lunar nodes.
-Eclipses occur when the Sun and the Moon are at one of these points, giving rise to the myth that the two are being swallowed by the snake.
+Astronomically, Rāhu and Ketu denote the points of intersection of the paths of Surya (the Sun) and Chandra (the Moon) as they move on the celestial sphere, and do not correspond to a physical planet.
+Rāhu and Ketu are respectively names of the north and the south lunar nodes.
+Eclipses occur when the Sun and the Moon are at one of these points, giving rise to the story that these are being swallowed by the Rāhu/ Ketu.
 Ketu is believed to be responsible for causing the lunar eclipse.